With Ayton, Bagley, NBA draft could be big night for big men

 ”Whatever city I went to, I was going to be able to be comfortable in,” said Young, who wore suit shorts with his burgundy-colored jacket. ”I was just really excited to get to Atlanta.”

+After that, it was a mostly straightforward draft with little fireworks, but plenty of national champion Villanova Wildcats.

-Otherwise, the top of the draft was dominated by big men, starting with a pair of former high school teammates.
+The top of it was dominated by big men, starting with a pair of former high school teammates.

 The Suns made the 7-foot-1 Ayton the first No. 1 pick in franchise history.
 The center from Arizona averaged 20.1 points and 11.6 rebounds in his lone season in Tucson, tying for the national lead with 24 double-doubles in 35 games.